-Our research-specific facilities include the Curtin Resources and Chemistry Precinct, the Curtin Health Innovation Research Institute, the Hub for Immersive Visualisation and eResearch (HIVE), the Trace Research Advanced Clean Environment (TRACE), the Curtin Institute of Radio Astronomy and the Bankwest Curtin Economics Centre.
+Our research-specific facilities include the Curtin Resources and Chemistry Precinct, the Curtin Health Innovation Research Institute, the Hub for Immersive Visualisation and eResearch (HIVE), the Centre for Crop and Disease Management, the Trace Research Advanced Clean Environment (TRACE), the Curtin Institute of Radio Astronomy and the Bankwest Curtin Economics Centre.

 We also have access to major supercomputing facilities and Curtin is home to the Curtin Institute for Computation and Innovation Central Perth – a research collaboration between CISCO, Curtin and Woodside Energy.

 We offer research courses in most study areas, for those who already have a master degree or bachelor degree with first or upper second class honours.

 At least two-thirds of these degrees must be pure research.
 Although you may need to complete some coursework units, the major part of the work will be in the form of a thesis written under the guidance of a supervisor.

 BEFORE YOU APPLY

 Contact a potential supervisor or the postgraduate coordinator in your chosen study area to:

 - determine your eligibility